 Notes: This table reports the min, mean, max, standard deviation, autocorrelation, and cross-country correlation of U.S. international capital flows in different asset classes.
 All "equity" flows correspond to the sum of equity, foreign direct investment, and other investments.
 Net debt flows correspond to the sum of debt portfolio inflows and outflows.
 The next two columns correspond to the cross-country correlation coefficients between international capital flows and U.S. or rest-of-the-world (ROW) HP-filtered GDP series.
-The last column corresponds to the cross-country correlation coefficients between international capital flows and the change in world equity volatility.
-All series are scaled by GDP.
-The min, mean, and max statistics are computed on raw data, while the standard deviation, autocorrelation, and correlations are computed on HP-filtered series.
+The last column corresponds to the cross-country correlation coefficients between international capital flows and U.S. or rest-of-the-world (ROW) HP-filtered GDP series.
+The last column corresponds to the cross-country correlation, active and max statistics are computed on raw data, while the standard deviation, autocorrelation, and correlations are computed on HP-filtered series.
 Standard errors are reported in parentheses; they are obtained by block-boostrapping.
 Data are quarterly, from the Bluedorn, Duttagupta, Guajardo, and Topalova (2013) dataset, Datastream, and the OECD.
 All variables are reported in percentage points, except for the autocorrelation and cross-country correlation coefficients.
 The sample period is 1973.4-2010.4.